Get the latest and best Bluetooth headphones under 50 dollars (that are affordable but worth getting).

 - Micro-USB instead of USB-C

 Enabling background noise cancellation usually ruins the sound quality of cheap headphones, but not on H19 IPO.
 Their audio performance does change, but for the better.

 They deliver a punchy bass with good overall clarity.
 You can also reach painful volume levels, albeit it’s not advisable.

 Headphones are entirely made of plastic, but they feel sturdy and very lightweight.
 So much so that you barely feel them on your head.

 With a lightweight construction, thick pads, and light clamping force, you’re getting excellent comfort.
-To add to the enjoyable experience, these headphones also support pretty decent active noise cancellation.
+To add to the enjoyable experience, these headphones also support pretty decent active noise cancellation technology.

 You can fast-charge them, which gives you 2 extra hours in just 10 minutes.